Why Proctored Exams Are So Important

 Students must pay a $25 fee to take a makeup exam, regardless of the location.
-In subsequent semesters, that fee increases to $35 per makeup exam.
+In subsequent semesters, that fee increases to $50 per makeup exam, and then $100.
 Again, please review the schedule and proctored exam date to make sure you can attend all classes and tests.

 All makeup exams must be made up no later than 10 days of the original exam date, or the grade for the exam will be an automatic 0.
 This policy holds for both proctored and non-proctored exams.

 The RAQA Office provides proctors at no charge at the Fort Washington Campus on the date and time of the original proctored exam.
 The Office does not provide free proctoring for makeup exams and will ask the student to go to an outside testing company (such as Sylvan Learning Center) or a library to take the makeup exam.
-A $25.00 fee will be imposed for makeup exams taken at Temple University Fort Washington, since we must hire a proctor or schedule a staff member to proctor a makeup exam.
-The $25.00 fee is also charged if a student takes the makeup exam at an alternate site (such as a library).
+The fees for makeup exams taken at Fort Washington are still enforced ($25.00 for the first makeup exam, $50 for the second time a makeup is required, and $100 per exam thereafter.)
+The fees are also charged if a student takes the makeup exam at an alternate site (such as a library).